Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: Braiding in i theories

-Throughout, $\Theta_{I,J}$ is shifted to $(-\pi,\pi]$ unless otherwise specified.
-It is the braiding phase between a particle carrying unit charge located at $w$-coordinate $I$ and a loop carrying unit charge located at $w$-coordinate $J$.
+where the two entries $1$'s are respectively located at the $I$th and $J$th components of $\mathbf{N}$ and $\mathbf{L}$ i.e., $N_{I'}=\delta_{I,I'},L_{J'}=\delta_{J,J'}$.
 Accordingly, the braiding between a loop at the $w_1$ boundary and a particle at the $w_2$ boundary [Fig.~\ref{particleloopbraiding}(a)] is encoded in the lower-left elements of $K^{-1}$ as well as the matrix $\Theta$ [Fig.~\ref{particleloopbraiding}(c)], while the reverse configuration [Fig.~\ref{particleloopbraiding}(b)] corresponds to the upper-right elements [Fig.~\ref{particleloopbraiding}(d)].